 The US-Canada border runs through the middle of the Salish Sea.
 However, as guests are landing back at their embarkation point, a passport is not required.
 Due to this, whale-watching boats can move across the border with no restrictions, allowing them to follow the whales, giving you a better whale-watching experience.

 Can I See the Whales Without Traveling to the San Juan Islands?

-The Salish Sea is available to access from the cities of Vancouver and Victoria in Canada.
+The Salish Sea is available to access from Vancouver and Victoria in Canada.
 In the U.S., the Salish Sea can be accessed from Seattle, with many tours leaving at all times of the day from all three cities.

 However, most whale-watching tour boats leave from San Juan Island, from Friday Harbor.

-There are a total of twenty different ports in British Columbia and Washington State.
+There are twenty different ports in British Columbia and Washington State.
 From these ports, one hundred boats operate in the Salish Sea as part of the Pacific Whale Watch Association.

 Can I See the Whales and Dolphins Without Going on a Boat?